Georgia 45, Appalachian State 6

 Gurley scored from two yards out before Green’s short plunge extended Georgia’s advantage in the third quarter.
 The Bulldogs then pulled away for good when Kenneth Towns hauled in a 3-yard touchdown pass from Hutson Mason to make it 38-6 with 12:53 remaining in the game.

-GAME NOTEBOOK: Murray made his 50th consecutive start for Georgia, two shy of the record held by David Greene. … Bulldogs SS Corey Moore was ejected for targeting in the second quarter. … Brendan Douglas’ fourth-quarter touchdown helped the Bulldogs improve to 73-17-2 all-time in Homecoming games.
+GAME NOTEBOOK: Murray made his 50th consecutive start for Georgia, two shy of the record held by David Greene. … Bulldogs SS Corey Moore was ejected for targeting in the second quarter. … Appalachian State reached eight losses for the first time since 1979 (3-8).

-Note: (Updated: ADDED: host to lede / Brendan Douglas to 2nd graph CHANGED: last game note)